 Stoneybrook Golf & Country Club is delighted to announce the return of the Walk N Talk event benefitting the veterans’ programs of Southeastern Guide Dogs.
-The event is planned for Saturday, February 18, 2023.
-Sign-in starts at 8:00 a.m. at the clubhouse front entrance, and the Walk N Talk begins at 8:45.
+The event is planned for Saturday, February 17, 2024.
+Sign-in starts at 8:00 a.m. at the clubhouse front entrance, and the Walk N Talk begins at 8:45, breakfast and speaker at 9:15.
 Our special guest will share how his service dog has changed his life.

 For those unable to attend, we appreciate your donation of any amount.
 Your generous gift will be used to fund scholarships for our veterans’ programs.